 - Tending to the garden in winter is a great way to perfect your garden with minimal damage or disruption.

 One of our most popular gifts here at Tree2mydoor is our collection of citrus trees.
 But what’s the best way to care for them in the winter?

 Citrus trees are not cold hardy and should be kept indoors over winter.
-Always make sure to put in a location away from central heating and cold draughts but where it will still get plenty of light.
+Always make sure to put it in a location away from central heating and cold draughts but where it will still get plenty of light.
 See our quick tips below or go and read our citrus tree winter care blog post.

 - Keep citrus trees indoors over winter